arindam8/FYProject/README.md

-This is a repository of a project on using deep learning models for malware detection/classification and follows one of the best-practice architectures for tensorflow based deep learning projects.
+This is a repository of a project on using machine learning models for malware detection and follows one of the best-practice architectures for data intensive projects.